 You know everything has its place.
-The refrigerator is in the kitchen, the laptop in the bedroom, the TV in the living room.
+The refrigerator is in the kitchen, the laptop is in the bedroom, and the TV is in the living room.
 If you open the fridge, you might know what’s in it.
 Moreover, if I suggest you think about the bedroom wardrobe, you’ll know how many shelves it has and where every piece of clothing is put.

 Well, structure them and use them one at a time.
 I will give you my example.

 In my bedroom, as I walk through the door, to the left is the office.
 A simple, wooden table, on which I have all sorts of things.
-I have my laptop, I have pens, I have the books I wrote, I have two agendas, a piece of rubber band.
+I have my laptop, I have pens, I have the books I wrote, I have two agendas, and a piece of rubber band.
 Next to the desk is a small table with a printer, business cards, and a stamp.